videvide/videvide.github.io/content/posts/build-a-tiny-micro-blog-learning-php-and-database-and-sql-basics-step-by-step.md

 ## Let's build a tiny micro blog project

+**The two most important things is to first create a  solid database design, that allows data integrity and security, and then write your web facing code in a way that do not allow users to change that.**

 We begin with installing XAMPP, a local PHP development environment that includes Apache, MySQL/MariaDB and phpmyadmin.

 - Apache is a web server, it serves our application code so that we can access it from the browser.